 - Breath work

-To help add in more, we’ve written the HOLIDAY STRESS GUIDE, a free, printable, workbook designed to limit the additional stress.
-This fill-in-the-blank, go-with-you journal will provide daily prompts and movement strategies designed to bring pause, reflection, gratitude and celebration of what you have already accomplished and what you CAN accomplish.
+To help calm your mind, body and soul, find this Mindset activity used by hundreds of Wellthy Soul clients, daily.
 Adding in these kinds of practices to your daily habits will help not just the heart and soul but inch you closer to those weight loss goals that might just have been keeping you stuck.